Skip to Content

 Respiratory Infections and Their Symptoms

-You’ve learned how to handle your milk snake with care, now it’s time to recognize potential health issues.
+You’ve learned how to handle your milk snake with care, understanding that proper hydration and humidity are essential for successful shedding, a process that signals their growth and health, as detailed in the guide to milk snake care.
+Now it’s time to recognize potential health issues.

 Respiratory infections are a common problem in milk snakes, often caused by bacteria, parasites, fungi, or viruses.